-

 New Forest Wildlife Park

 Meet badgers, otters, owls, deer and more.
-The park has woodland trails, play areas, and a restaurant.
-Scooters and wheelchairs are welcome, but check in advance for accessibility needs.
+The park has woodland trails, play areas and a restaurant.
+Scooters and wheelchairs are welcome, but it’s worth checking ahead for access details that suit your needs, it is compressed gravel underfoot.

 Liberty’s Owl, Raptor and Reptile Centre

-Located near Burley, Liberty’s offers daily flying displays, falconry experiences, and a reptile house.
-A great day for wildlife lovers.
+Located near Burley, Liberty’s offers daily flying displays, falconry experiences and a reptile house.
+A great day out for bird lovers, it has a dated feel - but it is a great day out if you time it right for the flying displays and the sun is shining.

-The UK’s leading family theme park with rides for all ages, landscaped gardens and Peppa Pig World for little ones.
-Guests who are wheelchair or scooter users have free admission and access support.
+A family theme park with rides for all ages, landscaped gardens and Peppa Pig World for little ones.
+Guests who use a wheelchair or mobility scooter may be eligible for access support and free admission (check the current policy before visiting).

 Beaulieu

 Home to the National Motor Museum, Palace House, Beaulieu Abbey and gardens.
-Scooter hire is available, carers enter free, and advance tickets allow a free return within six days.
+Scooter hire is available, carers enter free, and advance tickets may include a free return within six days (check ticket terms).

 Buckler’s Hard

 An 18th-century shipbuilding village on the Beaulieu River.
-Enjoy the maritime museum, tea room, and river cruises.
-Some areas have limited access due to the historic site.
+Enjoy the maritime museum, tea room and river cruises.
+Some areas have limited access due to the historic setting.

 Lepe Country Park

-Seafront park with ramped access, accessible café, Changing Places toilet and all-terrain wheelchair hire.
+Seafront park with ramped access, an accessible café, a Changing Places toilet and all-terrain wheelchair hire.
 Enjoy coastal views, boardwalk trails and birdlife across Southampton Water.

 Exbury Gardens

-Two hundred acres of landscaped gardens, famous for spring and autumn colours.
-Carers have free entry, wheelchairs are available, and an accessible steam railway and trampers can be hired.
+Two hundred acres of landscaped gardens, famous for spring and autumn colour.
+Carers have free entry, wheelchairs are available and you can hire trampers.
+There’s also an accessible steam railway (check seasonal opening).

 Highcliffe Castle